 - Can be wall mounted, or used table-standing.

-Forecasters do not include a rain gauge, wind vane, or anemometer, so cannot display actual rain levels, or wind speed & direction.
+They do not include a rain gauge, wind vane, or anemometer, so cannot display actual rain levels, or wind speed & direction.
 Modern digital forecasters are designed to look great in your home – there are a wide range of styles, from sleek and subtle – to colourful and fun.

-Browse our range of Digital Weather Forecasters.
+Browse our range of Basic weather stations.

 For those looking for something more decorative, we also sell a wide range of traditional weather instruments.